cheeriojs/cheerio/Readme.md

 #### .hide()
 Hide elements in this collection by setting their display CSS property to none.

-#### .add()
-Modify the current collection by adding the results of performing the CSS selector on the whole document, or, if context is given, just inside context elements.

 #### .width()
 Get the width of the first element in the collection; or set the width of all elements in the collection.